zwets/sshrew/README.md

  * `{SERVER_HOST}`: the public name of the remote SSH server
  * `{SERVER_PORT}`: the port the remote SSH is listening on (normally `22`)
- * `{MIRROR_PORT}`: the forwarding port to open on the server (any above 1024)
+ * `{MIRROR_PORT}`: the forwarding port to open on the server (any free port above 1024)
  * `{LOCAL_HOST}`: the local host which will be forwarded (usually `localhost`)
  * `{LOCAL_PORT}`: the port on `LOCAL_HOST` to be forwarded (normally `22`)

 Install the sshrew client files in `/usr/local/lib/sshrew`

     sudo install -d /usr/local/lib/sshrew
-    sudo install -m 640 -t /usr/local/lib/sshrew client/ssh.conf
+    sudo install -m 0640 -t /usr/local/lib/sshrew client/ssh.conf

 Generate the SSH key for server login